YOU HAVE 15 DAYS TO FILE YOUR

 DRIVING RECORDS, TRAFFIC

 When you are found to have committed a traffic infraction, either by paying the penalty, having a hearing to explain the circumstances, or after a contested hearing, state law requires the court to notify the Department of Licensing (DOL).
 The traffic infraction will then appear on your driving record, which DOL maintains for three years for insurance and employment purposes.
 Seat belt violations are not disclosed to employers and insurance companies.
-Cell phone & text message violations, along with all infractions found not committed or dismissed are not reported to DOL and will not appear on your driving record.
+All infractions found not committed or dismissed are not reported to DOL and will not appear on your driving record.

 INFRACTIONS & DEFERRED FINDINGS